JoshInkiriwang/face-recog-gmm/README.md

 ## Acknowledgments

-This project was developed by [Your Name] as a final project for [Course Name or Institution].
+This project was developed by Joshua Verbiano Inkiriwang as a final project for Multimedia Nusantara University.
 The implementation is a starting point, and future improvements can lead to better accuracy in facial recognition.

-If you have any questions or suggestions, feel free to [contact me](mailto:youremail@example.com).
+If you have any questions or suggestions, feel free to inkiriwangjosh21@gmail.com

 Repository URL: [https://github.com/JoshInkiriwang/face-recog-gmm](https://github.com/JoshInkiriwang/face-recog-gmm)